 I mean, we were okay–we had food, water, and heat–but kept busy trying to stay ahead of everything.
 Instead of going out through the patio door and letting all that 12-degree air inside, we took to exiting via the garage, which stayed above 40 degrees.
 This saved a lot of heat.
 Brent dubbed it “the airlock.”

 First Brent, then I spent part of the midmorning shoveling snow.
 This was actually kind of fun.

-As long as I never have to do it again.
+As long as, you know, I never have to do it again.

 Meanwhile, I’d started dinner.
 In one pan, my lucky special barbecue beans simmered.
-When the electricity shut off I’d just pulled out the griddle to cook the burgers.
+The electricity shut off just as I pulled the griddle out to cook the burgers.

 Fortunately, I knew the old-school way to light the gas stove with a match.
 Too bad I couldn’t turn on the vent fan.
 I decided NOT to grill the onion slices I’d cut earlier.

 I’d flipped the burgers and was slicing a tomato when Brent asked me for an old towel to use as extra insulation for the water heater, since he had the cover off anyway.
 “Sure, I’ve got a couple upstairs.”
 I ran up to my stash and came back with a suitably faded, scruffy towel, which he took outside.

 Back to the stove to check… wait, that smells like– Sure enough, a bit of smoke drifted above the griddle, right through the splash cover.
 “Oh crud…” I hustled that skillet out to the garage like I was a bouncer and it was a 13-year-old who’d sneaked into a nightclub.

 Too late.
 The nearest smoke alarm gave a couple of experimental whoops and then launched into its earsplitting tirade.
 Great.
 How do I turn it off?I’d run into a similar problem before and was not optimistic, even if a tall enough ladder had been handy.